-Our first study explores whether customers, who in this case were patients of an HMO, express their race- and gender-based biases in customer satisfaction judgments.
-We found that objectively-measured behaviors were only positively related to customer satisfaction for physicians who were white or male.
+Our first study explored whether customers, who in this case were patients of an HMO, expressed their race- and gender-based biases in customer satisfaction judgments.
+We found that objectively measured behaviors were only positively related to customer satisfaction for physicians who were white or male.
 We also found that one type of customer-centered behavior was significantly negatively related to customer satisfaction for women and nonwhite physicians.
-This second finding was an even stronger result than we anticipated because logically we might expect the relationship between customer-benefiting behaviors and customer satisfaction to be weaker, but still positive, for women and nonwhites compared to men and whites.
+This second finding was an even stronger result than we anticipated because logically one might expect the relationship between customer-benefiting behaviors and customer satisfaction to be weaker, but still positive, for women and nonwhites than for men and whites.

 The observed pattern of relationships indicates that biases against nonwhite and female employees may creep into satisfaction judgments.
 However, we must also consider this study's shortcomings.
-First, the opposite relationship signs of panel age and age of physician with the DV between the correlation table and regression results suggest that these variables may have somehow influenced our results by suppressing variance in the DV that was irrelevant to prediction of the DV (Tabachnick & Fidell, 2003).
-However, the correlations are not statistically significant and our results are substantively unchanged regardless of whether these variables are included in the model, so we believe our results are not due to a suppression effect caused by those variables.
+First, the relationships between the dependent variable and both panel age and physician age have opposite signs in the correlation table versus the regression table.
+This pattern suggests that these variables may have somehow influenced our results by suppressing variance in the dependent variable that was irrelevant to its prediction (Tabachnick & Fidell, 2003).
+However, the correlations are not statistically significant, and our results are substantively unchanged regardless of whether these variables are included in the model, so we believe our results are not due to suppression by those variables.
 A more serious limitation is that our Medcorp study only included a small percentage of nonwhites.
-Moreover, many of the nonwhites were Asians rather than African-Americans.
-Biases against African-Americans are more negative than those associated with Asians (Song, 2004) and so a study that included African-Americans might be better able to detect the influence of such biases on customer satisfaction judgments.
-We were also not able to control for employee accents or differences in employee language and communication styles, or whether customers felt certain employees had nonwhite sounding names.
-It is possible that the biases we observed were due to perhaps some contextual variable such as employee language skill and were not due to pre-existing customer prejudices.
+Moreover, many of the nonwhites were Asians rather than African Americans.
+Biases against African Americans are more negative than those associated with Asians (Song, 2004), and so a study that included African Americans might be better able to detect the influence of such biases on customer satisfaction judgments.
+We were also not able to control for employees' accents or differences in their language and communication styles, or whether customers felt certain employees had names that sounded nonwhite.
+It is possible that the biases we observed were the result of some contextual variable such as employee language skill and not of customer prejudices.
 Finally, we did not measure whether customer raters had preexisting bias against women and minorities.
 That is, we had no assessment of the raters' stereotypes or racial/gender biases as potential causes of their ratings.
 We designed our second study to address the limitations of our Medcorp study.
-The occupation we chose for our laboratory study was service employees working in a university bookstore and our raters were college students.
+The occupation we chose for our laboratory study was service employees working in a university bookstore, and our raters were college students.
 We also used an experimental design to control for extraneous variables that might have influenced the results of our Medcorp study.